Conghung1007/NPCWebsite/replit.md

 This is a Vietnamese business website for N&P Company (Công ty TNHH N&P), a professional service company offering visa services, study abroad consulting, Japanese language training, and online examination system.
 The application is built as a full-stack React application with Express.js backend, designed to showcase the company's three core services with a modern, professional interface.

-The website serves as a comprehensive digital presence for N&P Company, featuring service pages, contact forms, testimonials, company information, and a complete online exam system with support for sub-questions within main questions.
+The website serves as a comprehensive digital presence for N&P Company, featuring service pages, contact forms, testimonials, company information, and a complete online exam system.
 The site focuses on three main services: visa processing, study abroad consulting, and Japanese language training.
 It's designed to be mobile-responsive and SEO-friendly to attract potential customers seeking international services and educational assessments.

-# Recent Changes

-**October 2025 - Sub-questions Feature Implementation**
-- Implemented text-based sub-questions within main questions in the question bank
-- Sub-questions support: question text, multiple choice options (text only), correct answer, and explanation
-- Simplified UI for sub-questions without image/audio to reduce complexity
-- Backend routes updated to handle subQuestions JSONB field
-- Sub-questions stored as JSONB array in questions table

 # User Preferences